Basturma

 Hard·30 min

-Air-dried, salt-cured beef tenderloin pressed flat and coated in a thick, fragrant crust of fenugreek, garlic, paprika and chili.
+Air-dried, salt-cured lean beef (eye of round or tenderloin) pressed flat and coated in a thick, fragrant crust of fenugreek, garlic, paprika and chili.
 After weeks of drying it is sliced tissue-thin and eaten as a meze, in sandwiches or fried with eggs.
 The chemen crust is as prized as the meat itself.

 Deep, concentrated beefy flavor with a firm, slightly chewy bite and a salty edge.
 The fenugreek-garlic crust is pungent, warm and almost curry-like, perfuming the whole slice.
 A little goes a long way.